tk3369/BinaryTraits.jl/docs/src/index.md

 nothing # hide
 ```

 Next, how do you dispatch by traits?
-You just follow the Holy Trait pattern:
+Just follow the Holy Trait pattern:

 ```@example ex
 tickle(x) = tickle(flytrait(x), swimtrait(x), x)